 How to Watch BBC iPlayer in the USA

 There are lots of different services available however you should be careful which you use as many have been blocked or blacklisted.
-There are a select few which have been working for more than a decade and continue to do so.
+If you search online you will find posts and questions about their BBC iPlayer VPN not working – which is actually true.
+However there are a select few which have been working for more than a decade and continue to do so.
 Avoid those which offer ‘free trials’ as these get overloaded and blocked by the BBC, and those which openly advertise TV watching facilities – easy targets for legal departments.
 The best services are low key, secure VPN services which ‘fly under the radar’ and hide your location completely.

 The advantage of using one of the professional services is that it can be used anywhere in the world and to unlock other sites.
 For example, you can use US servers to access sites like Hulu, Pandora and Netflix which can be inaccessible while travelling.
 Switch to a Canadian server to watch some of the great documentaries and shows on Canadian TV channels, then practice yoru French with M6 Replay the French broadcaster.